ArcanaFramework/arcana/docs/source/data_model.rst

 Newly created and modified data items are placed into the store with :meth:`.DataType.put`.

-:class:`.FileGroup` is typically subclassed to specify the format of the files/directories in the group.
-For example, there are a number common file formats implemented in :mod:`arcana.data.formats.common`, including
+:class:`.FileGroup` is typically subclassed to specify the datatype of the files/directories in the group.
+For example, there are a number common file formats implemented in :mod:`arcana.data.types.common`, including

 * :class:`.common.Text`
 * :class:`.common.Zip`